CSAILVision/placeschallenge/instancesegmentation/README.md

 You can refer to COCO evaluation page for more explanation: http://mscoco.org/dataset/#detections-eval

-For everyone's reference, Mask-RCNN with FPN50 achieves 20.0 mAP on the validation set.
-We thank Kaiming He and Ross Girshick for their support.
+For everyone's reference, Mask-RCNN with ResNet-FPN-50 backbone (single-scale training and testing) achieves 20.0 mAP on the validation set.
+This was achieved by Hang Zhao when he was an intern at Facebook.
+We thank Kaiming He and Ross Girshick for the code pointers and suggestions.

 To run the evaluation demo: